qudratyunusov/qudratyunusov/Graphics-Driver-Issues.md

 ### NVIDIA (proprietary)
 **OpenGL.**
 - FP precision issues with Nan/Inf values.
 Workaround implemented.
+  NOTE: This is not a driver bug as it can be considered implementation-defined behavior.

 **Vulkan.**
 - FP precision issues with Nan/Inf values.
 Workaround implemented.
+  NOTE: This is not a driver bug as it can be considered implementation-defined behavior.

 ### Mesa
 **OpenGL.**